thomastran8/post-arch-setup/README.md

 4. Run the setup.sh <br>
 **Note**: If you have Xfce, Tilix, Zsh, and Neovim already configured on your computer, you can skip this step and steps 5-8. <br>
-**Note**: Press enter for missing color schemes in neovim -- they will be added during plugin install.
+**Note**: Press enter for missing color schemes in neovim -- they will be added during plugin install. <br>
-**Note**: Plugin install for neovim will generate a lot of errors and warning messages.
-Type `:qa` to exit.
+**Note**: Plugin update and install for neovim will generate a lot of errors and warning messages.
+Type `:qa` to exit in both cases.

 5. Configure Xfce desktop -- keyboard shortcut, windows tiling, etc.